gammu/gammu/docs/manual/gammu/index.rst

 .. code-block:: sh

-    gammu savesms TEXT -text "All your base are belong to us
+    gammu savesms TEXT -text "All your base are belong to us"

 Save long text message: